Skip to content

 The new version serialized as a string

-new_<version part>
+new_<version component>

 Note